 - Maintain relationships

-The number of connectors is constantly increasing and the full list of current connectors can be found here.
+The number of connectors is constantly increasing, find the full list.
 In case the source system you would like to use is not listed, don't worry because there is also the possibility to create custom connectors.

 ⚠️ Important: The Zebra BI custom visuals work with all data sources.